Patience

 There are some websites and forums talking about cinnamon and miscarriage where people suggest that cinnamon is a natural way to end a pregnancy.

-But there is no scientific evidence that this is true.
+But there's no scientific evidence that this is true.

 So I kind of

-So I went into the bathroom and took a shower.
+and that didn't work so I went into the bathroom and took a shower

 and I sat in the shower and cried for